Let’s get down to the best habits I’ve found that have helped me to make significant progress in all areas of life. 🔥?

 This yin & yang approach to habits allows you to always stay at the bleeding edge of your comfort zone.
 You will be able to rapidly grow, without putting so much pressure on yourself that you burn out.

 Minimize the friction and “grease the slide” to your goals.
-Think what habits you do you currently engage in, that distract you from your primary focus?
+Think about what habits you do you currently engage in, that distract you from your primary focus?

 #5 – The Immutable Principle of Slight Edge